-Today, we are proud to share that Segment can help companies reduce long-term data exposure and easily route events to regional infrastructure with Local Data Ingestion and Local Data Storage, both in public beta globally.
+Today, we are proud to share that Segment can help companies reduce long-term data exposure and easily route events to regional infrastructure with Regional Data Ingestion and Regional Data Storage, both in public beta globally.

 Segment customers can now provide their own S3 buckets for archive storage of Connections data.
 When data is ready to be archived, it can be stored in Europe, or any supported AWS region across the globe.

 Wherever you’re at in your efforts to keep up with evolving data regulations, we’re here to help.
 Segment is committed to helping companies practice good data etiquette and navigate new regulations.
 At Segment, good data not only means high-quality, complete, and actionable data, it also means practicing good data etiquette with the personal data of your customers around the world.

 Moving forward, we will continue to update you on our data residency roadmap and on new regulations that may impact your business.